fahim-mle/JCUB-Student-Retention-Predictive-Model/SYNTHETIC_DATA_README.md

 ### Model Training

 1. Use `synthetic_student_data_train.csv` for model development
-2. Focus on early indicators (attendance_1, subject_1_assess_1) for prediction
+2. Focus on available early indicators (attendance_1, subject_1_assess_1, subject_1_assess_2) for prediction
+3. Handle missing assessment data appropriately (32% have only assess_1, 3% have none)
-3. Consider risk-based sampling for balanced training
+4. Consider risk-based sampling for balanced training
+5. Account for realistic submission patterns in feature engineering

 ### Model Validation